sillybytes/sillybytes/posts/legacy/2016/05/a-better-and-prettier-mysqlmariadb-cli.md

 # Client

-Start by creating a configuration file `~/.my.cnf` with the following content:
+Start by creating a configuration file `~/.my.cnf` with the following content.

-Automatically prompt a password for your user, avoid giving `--user` option each time
+Automatically prompt a password for your user to  avoid the `--user` option each time

 <!--more-->